dropps-io/lookso/LIPs/lip-social_media_feed.md

       ...
     ],
     "follows": [ "Address", ... ], // UPs this account has subscribed.
 Will compose the account's feed.
-    "likes": ["bytes32", ...], // The identifiers of all the posts this account has liked }
+    "likes": ["bytes32", ...], // The identifier (hash) of all the posts this account has liked }
 }
 ```

-#### Profile Posts
+## Profile Posts

 A Profile Post can be an original message, a comment on another post or a repost.
 The JSON file should have the following format: